divyaaa1812/postman-Learning/README.md

 # mock-crud-service
-A simple express server with basic crud endpoints
+A simple express server with basic CRUD endpoints

 ### Starting the server